PyTorch on Aurora

 for counting

-the available devices on a compute node treat each tile as a device, hence the
+the available devices on a compute node treat each tile (also called "Sub-device") as a torch device, hence the

 code block above is expected to output 12